NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 This type represents the config that the user writes, but it's not the one that Hardhat uses.
 Instead, the `HardhatUserConfig` is first validated, and then resolved into a `HardhatConfig` object, which is the one that Hardhat uses.

-The resolution process is responsible for creating the `HardhatConfig` based on an alredy-validated `HardhatUserConfig`.
-This can be done by copying values over, assigning defaults, normalizing different config formats, or any custom logic that plugins need.
+The resolution process creates the `HardhatConfig` from an already-validated `HardhatUserConfig`.
+This involves copying values, assigning defaults, normalizing different config formats, or applying custom logic that plugins need.

-In general, `HardhatUserConfig` and the types of its properties are more permissive, optional, and may have different ways to express the same thing.
-For examample, `solidity` can be a `string`, `string[]`, or different types of objects.
-The `HardhatConfig` is stricter, with fewer optional properties, and with only one way to express things.
+In general, `HardhatUserConfig` and its property types are more permissive and optional, allowing different ways to express the same thing.
+For example, `solidity` can be a `string`, `string[]`, or different types of objects.
+The `HardhatConfig` is stricter, with fewer optional properties and only one way to express each concept.

 ### Extending the Hardhat config types